Cinco de Mayo: History of the holiday in Mexico

-The national celebration of the day peaked during the Porfiriato, the long rule of President/dictator Porfirio Díaz, who had fought in the Battle of Puebla as a young officer.
+The national celebration of the day peaked during the Porfiriato, the period of Mexican history corresponding with the dictatorship of President Porfirio Díaz, who had fought in the Battle of Puebla as a young officer.
 According to historian Kelly Lytle Hernández, Díaz "strategically turned the Cinco de Mayo Festival or celebration into a celebration of his power and his reign and made it something that was celebrated across Mexico and even in diasporic Mexican communities in the United States."
 Because of this association, in much of Mexico, Cinco de Mayo celebrations declined after Díaz was deposed in the Mexican Revolution.